 After making your changes, tap Resume to continue the session.

-Like with all things in life, Guided Access isn’t perfect.
+Like with all things in life, Guided Access on iPhone and iPad isn’t perfect.

 It’s great for restricting some but not all parts of an app.
 You cannot disable specific areas of specific tabs/screens in an app, which doesn’t make it very useful for navigation-heavy and multi-screen apps.
 As an example of that, I went ahead and restricted all touch in the Netflix app, bar the My Playlists section.